Lemon Blueberry Bread Pudding recipe for an easy dessert using french bread, plump blueberries and a fresh lemon glaze.

-For this weeks’ baking adventure I tried out Lemon Blueberry Bread Pudding.
+For this week’s baking adventure I tried out homemade Lemon Blueberry Bread Pudding.
 If you’ve never tried it, you NEED to.
-It’s amazing.
-Now that I think about it, I’m not actually sure there’s much of a difference between baked french toast and bread pudding.
-It’s a bit of a grey area.
-But I’ve never been opposed to eating bread pudding for breakfast so it’s not a problem for me!
+Also, if you’re curious to know the difference between bread pudding and baked french toast it’s a bit of a grey area.
+They’re basically the same except bread pudding tends to be made from cubed bread vs sliced bread.
+I’ve been known to eat dessert for breakfast (life is about balance but also excitement) so it’s not a problem for me!

-It’s best to use bread that’s a few days old, it doesn’t have as much moisture and absorbs the eggs and milk that form the custard-like base much better.
-Sometimes fresh bread makes it turn out more soggy than it’s supposed to be.
+- Use bread that’s a few days old, it doesn’t have as much moisture and absorbs the eggs and milk that form the custard-like base much better.
+Using fresh bread could it turn out more soggy.